9_Rendering 3D Scenes

 # graphics/extras/helpers.py

-""" Provides a mesh of the three coordinate axes with different colors """
+Creates a mesh visualization of the three coordinate axes.

 # translation distance for each box in the positive direction